CS506-Helios/Dashboard/README.md

 Download PhantomJS from here: http://phantomjs.org/download.html and follow the instructions to install it to the working drectory.

 Since the website contains flash embeded contents, we are not able to find the id/name/xpath using selenium functions.
-We will keep improving and testing the code.
+We will keep improving and testing this code.

-For Fronius, we also wrote a Python program (froniusapi.py) to request data from its API.
+For Fronius, we also wrote a Python program (froniusapi.py) to request data from the Fronius API.
 It requires the remote access to the local network in the WEI building.

 (3) control.py & manipulator.py